InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 Physical media manifests itself as display of the advert on a 'frame' at a defined location and time which then gives an audience in the vicinity of that event an opportunity to see the advertising.

 The producttargeting object is used to discover and target the real-life dimensional aspect of physical media.
-Full details on the use of the ProductTargeting object can be found in the section [Diagrams: ProductTargeting for Physical Media](#producttargetingdetails)
+Full details on the use of the ProductTargeting object can be found in the section [ProductTargeting for Physical Media](#producttargetingdetails)

 | Attribute    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | Type                                                               |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------ |